Skip to main content

 • MOVINGSUM

-• [BY CONSTANT: ]
+• iBY CONSTANT: ]

 • ADD

 Let’s say you have a Metric with the Dimensions City and Month, and the revenue is aggregated per City and per Month.
-You have a second Metric, based on the above one, but this one has a Country and Month Dimension.
+You have a second Metric, based on the above, but this one has a Country and Month Dimension.
 In this Metric, you’re calculating revenue by Country and by Month, where you’re using an aggregator to sum the data from city to country.

 If you update the revenue for a few cities for the month of March 2022, you only want to perform a recalculation for March 2022.
 You don’t want to recompute the sum for any other months.
 Also, if you update data for cities that are only in Germany in your Country Dimension, you only want to perform a recalculation for Germany, and no other countries.

-When a formula is scoped, a calculation is only performed on items that are impacted in the calculation.
+When a formula is scoped, a calculation is only performed on Items that are impacted in the calculation.
 In the example above, a formula is scoped if the only calculations that occur are:

-• cities in Germany for the City Dimension, and only for the Germany item in Country Dimension
+• cities in Germany for the City Dimension, and only for the Germany Item in Country Dimension

 • the March 2022 item in the Month Dimension

-No other items in the City, Country or Month Dimensions should be recalculated as a result of the scoped formula.
+No other Items in the City, Country or Month Dimensions should be recalculated as a result of the scoped formula.

 Be the first to reply!